Azure-Samples/azure-ai-vision-sdk/backend_samples/INTRODUCTION.md

 ## 5. iOS: From Link to Liveness

-An **App Clip** is a small part of the app that lets you do the check without installing the full app.
+Design the iPhone route with the same goal: each starting point should guide the user into your app or **App Clip**, a small part of the app that runs without installing the full app.

-Scan the QR code or tap the link on your iPhone.
-If the app is installed, it can open directly.
-Otherwise, the phone can offer an App Clip card;
-tap **Open** to continue.

-If you are already on the website in Safari, tap **Open App Clip** to start the check from that page.
+For a QR scan, set up the link so iOS can open the installed app or offer an App Clip card, where the user taps **Open**.
+For someone already on your website in Safari, provide an **Open App Clip** button to start that route.

+Connect each route to the check in your app or App Clip, with a clear action for the user whenever another step is needed.

 <details>
 <summary>Technical details: iOS routing and link contents</summary>